mebobby2/coremerce/README.md

 * RESTful service tests (Acceptance tests): These are tests that test an independent service or a service that communicates with another, often external, service
 * These tests belong to the client or consumer who will consume RESTful services; they help in testing an entire system with an aspect of the user interface and are end-to-end tests

+#### Security Testing
+In general, security testing is a way of testing whether an application is secure or if there is any chance of leaking someone's data.

+#### Performance or load testing
+* Load testing - This tests the behavior of the system under various circumstances of specific load.
+This also covers critical transactions, database load, application servers, and so on.
+* Stress testing - This is an approach where a system goes under regress testing and finds the upper-limit of a system's capacity.
+It is also determined by how a system behaves in a critical situation where the current load goes above the expected maximum load.
+* Soak testing - This is also known as endurance testing.
+In this test, the main purpose is to monitor memory utilization, memory leaks, or various factors which affect system performance.
+* Spike testing - This is an approach where we make sure that the system is able to sustain the workload.
+One of the best tasks for determining performance is suddenly increasing the user loads.

+### Continuous Integration and Continuous Deployment
+#### Continuous Integration
+This practice emerged from the problems of the frequent integration of code in large teams.
+The basic idea is to keep the delta, or change to the software, small.
+This provides confidence that the software is in a workable state.
+Even if a check-in made by a developer breaks the system, it is easy to fix it using this process.

+#### Continuous Deployment
+In CD, each successful build gets deployed to a preferred environment, for example, production.
+Environments vary from organization to organization.
+So, CD is not meant for a production environment but you can use it for other environments too like dev, staging, and so on.
+CD is more important from a technical team's perspective.
+Under CD, there are several other practices, such as automated unit testing, labeling, versioning of build numbers, and traceability of changes.
+With continuous delivery, the technical team ensures that the changes pushed to production through various lower environments work as expected in production.
+Usually, these are small and deployed very quickly.

+#### Continuous Delivery
+Continuous delivery is different from CD.
+CD comes from a technical team's perspective, whereas continuous delivery is more focused on providing the deployed code as early as possible to the customer.
+To make sure that customers get the right defect-free product, in continuous delivery, every build must pass through all the quality assurance checks.
+Once the product passes the satisfactory quality verification, it is the business stakeholders' decision when to release it.

+#### Release
+A business feature made available to the end user is referred to as the release of a feature.
+To release a feature or service, the relevant build artifacts should be deployed beforehand.
+Usually, the feature toggle manages the release of a feature.
+If the feature flag (also called the feature toggle) is not switched on in production, it is called a dark release of the specified feature.

+#### Prerequisites
+* Self-sufficient teams - Amazon, which is a pioneer of SOA and microservice architectures, follows the Two Pizza Teams paradigm.
+This means usually a microservice team will have no more than 7   10 team members.
+These team members will have all the necessary skills and roles; for example, development, operations, and business analyst.
+Such a service team handles the development, operations, and management of a microservice.
+* CI and CD - CI and CD are prerequisites for implementing RESTful services that are a part of a system based on a microservices architectural style.
+Smaller self- sufficient teams, that can integrate their work frequently, are precursors to the success of microservices.
+This architecture is not as simple as a monolith.
+However, automation and the ability to push code upgrades regularly enables teams to handle complexity.
+Tools, such as Team Foundation Online Services (TFS), TeamCity, and Jenkins, are quite popular toolchains in this space.
+* Infrastructure as code - The idea of representing hardware and infrastructure components, such as networks with code, is new.
+It helps you make deployment environments, such as integration, testing, and production, look exactly identical.
+This means developers and test engineers will be able to reproduce production defects easily in lower environments.
+With tools such as CFEngine, Chef, Puppet, Ansible, and Powershell DSC, you can write your entire infrastructure as code.
+With this paradigm shift, you can also put your infrastructure under a version control system and ship it as an artifact in deployment.
+* Utilization of cloud-computing - Cloud computing is a big catalyst for adopting microservices.
+It is not mandatory, as such, for microservice deployment though.
+Cloud computing comes with a near-infinite scale, elasticity, and rapid provisioning capability.
+It is a no-brainer that the cloud is a natural ally of microservices.
+So, knowledge and experience with the Azure cloud will help you adopt microservices.

 ## Book Code